cube-drone/blog2025/hugosite/content/posts/2024/short_fiction/index.md

 >
 > I’ve also heard that about a lot of other things - coding, art, you do in fact get a lot better by simply doing it over and over and over and over again.
 >
-> Anyways, that’s the reasoning behind the Short Fiction topic, where I draw a random tarot card and use it to compose a little bit of flash fiction in the rt0 universe.
+> Anyways, that’s the reasoning behind the Pocket Fiction topic, where I draw a random tarot card and use it to compose a little bit of flash fiction in the rt0 universe.

 <!--more-->